THE CODE OF BUSINESS CONDUCT

 Economical expects everyone who participates in social media to do so in conformance with Economical guidelines and corporate policies.
 Posting opinions on blogs and other social media is acceptable as long as it conforms with our Social Media Guidelines and is done professionally, respectfully, and in good taste.

-Employees represent Economical to customers, so they are expected to demonstrate the highest professional standards.
+Employees represent Economical to customers and the public, so they are expected to demonstrate the highest professional standards.

-By behaving respectively, employees influence others to achieve organizational goals through relationship building, facilitation, and negotiating skills.
+By behaving respectfully, employees influence others to achieve organizational goals through relationship building, facilitation, and negotiation skills.
 Economical employees retain composure when faced with difficult situations.
 They reflect the concerns of others, are easy to talk to, and maintain and build productive working relationships.
-Employees demonstrate respect and tolerance and balance the needs of people who have different views, perspectives, and backgrounds.
+Employees demonstrate respect and tolerance, and balance the needs of people who have different views, perspectives, and backgrounds.
 Employees encourage and seek to learn from others’ perspectives, ideas, and experience.

 Communicating with the media and public

 Economical’s public and media relations team manages all public and media affairs to ensure professionalism and safeguarding of our reputation.
-If someone from the media asks employees about any aspect of Economical business or the industry in general, they should refrain from commenting.
-Instead, they should refer them to our public and media relations team, who are responsible for communicating Economical’s position to the media.
+If someone from the media asks employees about any aspect of our business or the industry in general, they should refrain from commenting.
+Instead, employees are asked to refer questions to our public and media relations team, who are responsible for communicating Economical’s position to the media.

 Only specifically authorized spokespersons can express Economical’s views on local and national issues that affect its operations or Economical’s financial results.
 No other person is authorized to speak on behalf of Economical.
 Authorized spokespersons are the President and CEO, and other persons authorized in writing by the President and CEO.

-Employees should take care not to make personal statements in public that could be interpreted as reflecting the “official” position of Economical.
+Employees must take care not to make personal statements in public that could be interpreted as reflecting the “official” position of Economical.